 In the 8-15 Fisheye owner's manual, Canon at one point refers to the "telephoto end" of the focal length range.
 I laughed.
 The longest end of this focal length range, 15mm fisheye, is equal to the widest AOV available in a Canon lens prior to the introduction of the 8-15 - the Canon EF 15mm f/2.8 Fisheye Lens.

 Below is an example of what the Canon EF 8-15mm f/4 L USM Fisheye Lens' focal length range looks like.
-The first and last mouseover rows are from a full frame body while the middle row is from an APS-C body.
+Click on the image below (opens in a new window) to see many more very useful examples and comparisons with other lenses.

 Amazing!
 And very cool.